 3. Remove the paste in a big bowl, then add oat or plain flour little by little so you don’t end up with lots of flour in the paste.
 I added around 2 tbsp flour.
 Also add cumin powder, crushed coriander seeds, black pepper powder and salt.
 Mix everything well.
 The mixture should be thick enough so you can make patties in your hand.

-8. To make falafel sandwich, slightly warm pita and open the middle layer to half the length.
+10. To make falafel sandwich, slightly warm pita and open the middle layer to half the length.
 Then spread hummus on the one side, spread veggies and pickles and 3 falafel patties.
+Add some tahini dip on top.
 Break the patties slightly before rolling in to a wrap.

 9. If you don’t want to eat pita or on gluten-free diet, in a serving bowl add 3-4 falafel patties.
 Add salad and pickles.
-On the top spread hummus and serve.
+On the top spread hummus, tahini dip and serve.
 These falafel patties are super moist from inside and crispy from outside.
 Crushed coriander seeds added wonderful flavour to the dish.

 Hope you will enjoy this Middle Eastern or Mediterranean cuisine.
 If you haven’t tried it before, I would highly recommend it.
 It is gluten-free, nut free and also perfect for people on vegan diet.